-Did you serve in the military on active duty and later suffer from a disabling medical condition?
-You may be entitled to VA disability benefits.
-To win these benefits, however, you must make a compelling case to the VA, a task that is fraught with difficulty.
+Did you serve in the U.S. military on active duty and later develop a disabling medical condition?
+If so, you may be entitled to Department of Veterans Affairs (VA) disability benefits.

-If you already applied for these benefits and received a denial, a veterans disability lawyer serving New Hampshire can help you file an appeal to win the benefits you need.
+If you already applied for these benefits and VA denied your claim, a veterans disability lawyer serving New Hampshire at Chisholm Chisholm & Kilpatrick may be able to help you secure the compensation you need.
+For assistance with filing an appeal, call CCK today at 800-544-9144 for a free consultation.

 New Hampshire VA Benefit Resources

 There are several VA facilities in New Hampshire, including a VA Regional Benefit Office, a Medical Center, and four VA clinics.